GazzaJ/CI-MS3-W3Recipes/README.md

 ______

 ## **User Experience (UX)** <a name="user-experience"></a>
 In W3 Recipes I have attempted to produce a simple clean and intuitive site which is easy to navigate and simple to use.
-Despite being spread over many pages, each page has a single purpose related to C.R.U.D functionality.
+Despite being spread over many pages, each page has a single purpose related to an element of C.R.U.D functionality.
 Navigation is achieved with a typical navbar with mobile responsive behaviour.
-The imagery and typography are also key to
+The imagery and typography are also key to creating a positive user experience.

 ### **User Stories** <a name="stories"></a>
 The following user stories were developed during the planning stages for this site.
 1. _As a_ **first time visitor**, _I need to_ **understand the purpose of the site**, _in order to_ **consider exploring the site further**.

-2. _As a_ ** first time visitor**, _I need to_ **easily access the recipe collection**, _in order to_ **search for a recipe worth making**.
+2. _As a_ **first time visitor**, _I need to_ **quickly and easily register on the site**,  _in order to_ **fully interact with the site**.

-3. _As a_ **first time visitor**, _I need to_ **quickly and easily register on the site**,  _in order to_ **fully interact with the site**.
+3. _As a_ ** first time visitor**, _I need to_ **easily access the recipe collection**, _in order to_ **search for a recipe worth making**.

 4. _As a_ **returning user**, _I need_ **an interface where I can upload and save my recipes**, _in order to_ **share my favourite recipes with other site users**.